Mechanical-Advantage/AdvantageScope/docs/NAVIGATION.md

 ## Window Pop-Out

 It is often useful to view multiple tabs at once.
-Since AdvantageScope synchronizes playback across all tabs, it is possible to perform sophisticated match review by looking at multiple visualizations at once.
+Since Advantage Scope synchronizes playback across all tabs, it is possible to perform sophisticated match review by looking at multiple visualizations at once.
 An example might be viewing video, field odometry, controller inputs, and performance graphs all together.
 Tabs that support pop-out have an additional "Add Window" icon just below the Navigation/Playback controls.

-When using pop-out windows, playback is controlled from the main AdvantageScope window.
+When using pop-out windows, playback is controlled from the main Advantage Scope window.